Undivided Resources

 As parents, our first concern is to keep our children safe.
 Most of us had “stranger danger” drilled into us as children, a fear encompassing abductions by strangers as well as the many instances of sexual, emotional, and physical abuse that children may be exposed to.
 So how do we explain this concept to our kids with disabilities without making them unnecessarily fearful?
 How do we teach them the skills and strategies they need to protect themselves?

 It’s reassuring to know that the stereotypical idea of “stranger danger” — say, a stranger in a passing windowless van grabbing a child off the street — is actually extremely rare.
 Although the National Center for Missing and Exploited Children assisted with 29,782 cases of missing children in 2020, only 27 of those cases involved abduction by a non-family member.
-The U.S. Department of Justice’s Office of Juvenile Justice and Delinquency Prevention 2011 report also found that abduction by a stranger is exceedingly rare — a risk of less than two in one million — and that the numbers of abducted children are consistently falling.
+The U.S. Department of Justice’s Office of Juvenile Justice and Delinquency Prevention 2011 report also found that abduction by a stranger is exceedingly rare — a risk of less than two in a million — and that the numbers of abducted children are consistently falling.

 It's important to recognize that most cases of child abduction, exploitation, and abuse happen with people we know — family members, caregivers, school employees, friends’ parents, and other children — NOT with strangers.
 So what can we do about it?